confluentinc/event-streaming-patterns/docs/stream-processing/event-grouper.md

 The two grouping approaches are orthogonal and can be composed.
 For example, to compute 7-day averages for every customer in a stream of payments, we first group the events in the stream by customer ID _and_ by 7-day windows, and then compute the respective averages for each customer+window grouping.

 ## Implementation
-As an example, the streaming database [ksqlDB](https://ksqldb.io/) provides the capability to group related events by a column and group them into ["windows"](https://docs.ksqldb.io/en/latest/concepts/time-and-windows-in-ksqldb-queries/) where all the related events have a timestamp within the defined time-window.
+As an example, [Apache Flink® SQL](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/sql/gettingstarted/) provides the capability to group related events by a column and group them into windows where all the related events have a timestamp within the defined time-window.

 ```
-SELECT product-name, COUNT(*), SUM(price) FROM purchases
+SELECT product_name, SUM(price) as total
-  WINDOW TUMBLING (SIZE 1 MINUTE)
+FROM TABLE(TUMBLE(TABLE purchases, DESCRIPTOR(ts), INTERVAL '1' MINUTES))
-  GROUP BY product-name EMIT CHANGES;
+GROUP BY product_name, window_start, window_end;
 ```

 ## Considerations